 People who are healthy crave healthy things to eat.

-What to do about gut-flora-caused picky eating
+How to solve gut-flora-caused picky eating

 What’s the best seasoning for food?
 Hunger :)

-Next, we try an elimination diet.
 It’s so common that removing foods that often are allergy-causing, inflammation-causing, and cause a leaky gut.
 Removing dairy and/or gluten will most often relieve picky eating to a manageable level.

 Then once they are a bit more un-picky, we can work on restoring gut flora balance and healing the gut.
 Most importantly, we clean up the gut.